GHOST-Aram/homenest-api/docs/properties/[id]/patch.md

 ### Response

-A successful response from this endpoint has the status code 200 or 201 depending on whether the update target was found or not.
+A successful response from this endpoint has the status code 200.
 The response body contains a text `message` and an `item` representing the updated property document.
 The url of the updated item is available in the `Location` header of the response object.